 Chronic kidney disease

-acute renal failure cause the kidneys to lose their
+acute kidney injury (also known as acute renal failure) cause the kidneys to lose their

 ability to filter and remove waste and extra fluid from the body.

 Hemodialysis is a process that uses a man-made